arcanecode/VSCode_User_Snippets/Snippet_Reference.md

   }
 ```

-The first line is the formal name of the snippet ("PowerShell File Header")
+The first line is the formal name of the snippet (```PowerShell File Header```)

 The ```prefix``` is what you type in to trigger the use of the snippet.

 The ```body``` is the text that will be inserted.
 Note that you can indent the body text under the body tag if you wish.
-I usually do, but github didn't format it correctly for the code sample so I removed the indentions for this example.
+I usually do, but github wasn't formatting it correctly for this markdown file so I removed the indentions to make it readable.

 The ```description``` is descriptive text that appears beside the prefix when intellisense is activated.